-The steering wheel cover on the bottom was the very first thing I ever bought on eBay and it arrived in a pizza box.
+The steering wheel cover on the bottom middle was the very first thing I ever bought on eBay and it arrived in a pizza box.
 I was so rapt to get it because even though I had long since stopped collecting it was something I just HAD to have.
-Since then I've bought one or two more items from eBay (one is the barely visible tray table in the middle), now I deliberately don't go to the Batman section on eBay anymore.
+Since then I've bought one or two more items from eBay (one is the barely visible tray table in the middle), though now I deliberately don't go to the Batman section on eBay anymore.

-The Batman Returns sign on the left is made of polystyrene and is really fragile.
+The Batman Returns sign on the bottom left is made of polystyrene and is really fragile.
 Unfortunately I simply have no where to display it properly.

 |Out of my

-whole collection, these items fascinate people the most.
+whole collection these items fascinate people the most.

-Mint condition ice creams.
-Now I'll admit that over time
+Mint condition ice creams from 1995 and 1997.
+Now I'll

-they have lost their shape a little but otherwise they
+admit that over time they have lost their shape a bit,

-are still intact and complete.
+but otherwise they are still intact and complete.
 In all